haskellfoundation/error-message-index/message-index/messages/GHC-47535/index.md

 introduced: 9.6.1
 ---

-Within a record expression `{ selector1 = ..., ..., selectorN = ... }`, the selectors must be bound by a single record declaration.
+Within a record update expression `r { selector1 = ..., ..., selectorN = ... }`, the selectors `selector1` ... `selectorN` must be bound by a record constructor declaration.